FC Red Bull Salzburg: The Red Bull takeover

 The Red Bull company headed by Dietrich Mateschitz purchased the Salzburg Sport AG on 6 April 2005.
 The club's bylaws were amended so that the Red Bull Salzburg GmbH has the sole right to appoint and recall board members of the club.
 After the takeover, Mateschitz changed the club's name, management, and staff, declaring "this is a new club with no history".
 The club's website initially claimed that it was founded in 2005, but was ordered to remove this claim by the Austrian Football Association.
 The new authority removed all trace of violet from the club logo and the team now play in the colours of red and white, to the consternation of much of the club's traditional support.
 A small pair of wings form the motif of the new club crest, displayed on the team jersey, in accordance with Red Bull's commercial slogan at the time: "gives you wings".
-This complete re-branding of the team proved very similar to Red Bull's treatment of its two Formula One racing teams, Red Bull Racing and Scuderia Toro Rosso, now rebranded as Scuderia AlphaTauri.
+This complete re-branding of the team proved very similar to Red Bull's treatment of its two Formula One racing teams, Red Bull Racing and Scuderia Toro Rosso, now rebranded as RB Formula One Team.
 Red Bull, however, would not completely follow this precedent when it acquired the MetroStars club in Major League Soccer (MLS) in the United States; while it rebranded the team as the New York Red Bulls, it chose to recognise the MetroStars' history.

 The traditional supporters tried to resist the radical changes and formed their own movement in order to regain some of the tradition.
 Several fan-clubs throughout Europe voiced their support in what they saw as a fight against the growing commercialisation of football.
 However, after five months of protests and talks between the club owners and traditional fans, no compromise was reached.
 On 15 September 2005, the "violet" supporters stated that the talks had irreversibly broken down and efforts to reach an agreement would be terminated.

 This gave rise to two separate fan groups: the "Red-Whites", who support "Red Bull Salzburg" and the "Violet-Whites", who want to preserve the 72-year-old tradition and refuse to support the rebranded club.
 The Violet-Whites ultimately formed a new club, Austria Salzburg after viewing Red Bull's offer to maintain the original colours only for the goalkeeper's socks at away games as an insult.

 The club's history going back to 1933 was later restored on the club website.